Unversed346/GlitchLabs/README.md

 # GlitchLabs
 <img width="100" height="100" alt="GlitchLabs" src="https://github.com/user-attachments/assets/2d8559ec-96cd-438d-b4bd-54c130db2f00" />

 Please overlook any bugs!
-Fell free to contribute
+Feel free to contribute

 GlitchLabs is a python app the allows you to corrupt audio and video files.
 It does this by editing Hex data!